rosszurowski/deploy/README.md

 The username to login to the server.
 If no username is set, your computer account username will be used.

-### pass

-- Type: `String`
-- Default: `none`

-The password to login to the server.
-If SSH keys aren't available, then the `pass` option will be used.
-If neither SSH keys nor `pass` are set, a prompt will be given.

 ### privateKey

 - Type: `String`